How to Choose Business Insurance: A Guide

 Do you need help choosing the perfect combination of insurance for your small or medium-sized business?
 Start by reading our comprehensive guide.

-Although each company has different insurance needs, there are a few essential coverages that nearly every small business should have.
-These are the policies you should start with when building your insurance package.
+Although each company has different needs, there are a few essential coverages that nearly every small business should start with when building an insurance package:

-Every business faces liability risks related to hiring employees, performing services, selling products, or owning property.
-These risks can lead to accidents or negligent acts, resulting in a lawsuit against your company.
-If you end up in court defending your business against a liability lawsuit, general liability insurance helps pay for damages and related fees.
-As a result, general liability insurance is a must-have coverage for small businesses, because it protects them from significant and irreversible financial damage.
+Every business faces risks related to hiring employees, performing services, selling products, or owning property.
+If any of them lead to accidents or negligent acts, there is a chance of a liability lawsuit against your company.
+If you end up in court defending your business against one, general liability insurance helps pay for damages and related fees.
+This makes it a must-have for small businesses, because it protects them from significant and irreversible financial damage.

 No matter how small your business is, you probably own or rent property of some sort, whether it’s one computer or an entire office building.
-You never know when an unexpected storm, fire, or theft will cause thousands of dollars in property loss or damage, but you won’t have to deal with the financial repercussions if you have a property policy.
+You never know when an unexpected storm, fire, or theft will cause thousands of dollars in property loss or damage, but you won’t have to deal with the financial repercussions if you have the right policy.

-Some businesses choose to combine their property and general liability insurance in a business owner’s policy.
-These policies are designed for small business owners who want to reduce premium costs and avoid unnecessary coverages.
+Some businesses choose to combine their property and general liability insurance in a business owner’s policy, which are designed for small business owners who want to reduce premium costs and avoid unnecessary coverages.

 Nearly every state requires commercial auto insurance for businesses with at least one registered vehicle.
 Even if you don’t need auto insurance for legal reasons, you still need it if you or your employees operate a motor vehicle during work hours, regardless of whether your company owns the vehicle.